nelsonuhan/stochasticdp/README.md

 # stochasticdp

-This package solves finite-horizon, finite-space stochastic dynamic programs.
+A simple implementation of backwards induction for solving finite-horizon, finite-space stochastic dynamic programs.

 ## Installation